 4. Decorate with trims and/or embroidery to your heart’s content!
 These can be sewed or glued with the permanent washable glue.

-[Note: The collarettes are designed to fit loosely around your dog’s neck and are not intended for leash attachment.]
+[Note: The DIY dog collarettes are designed to be fashion pieces that fit loosely around your dog’s neck, they are not intended for leash attachment.]